 I mentioned drop-dead simple, and this soup really is.
 Since it’s blended, there’s no need to peel the carrots or worry about a fine dice and the veg isn’t even sauteed until soft.
 I just heat up my pan or set my IP to saute, add oil or butter and start dumping the roughly chopped vegetables as I go while the pan heats.
 I do take a minute to heat the tomato paste through until it loses it’s bright color and starts to caramelize.

-Simple Tomato Soup Instant Pot or Stovetop simmers away on the stove until the vegetables are tender or goes in the IP – there’s not a lot of time savings by using the Instant Pot, but there is the convenience of a total lack of babysitting.
+Simple Tomato Soup Instant Pot or Stovetop simmers away on the stove until the vegetables are tender, which doesn’t take very long, there isn’t a huge amount of time savings by using the Instant Pot.
+There is the convenience and the total lack of babysitting, though.
 No checking, no stirring, no worries about scorching.
 Either way, though, this soup is marvelous.

-Even though the carrots add a bit of sweetness, there is a touch of sugar in the recipe.
-If you taste this recipe and it tastes too acidic and sharp, add a bit of sugar.
+Even though the carrots add a bit of sweetness, if you taste this recipe and it tastes too acidic and sharp, add a pinch or two of sugar.
 I’m not one to use much sugar (unless it’s dessert) but it tames the acid and transforms the soup.
 The amount depends on your taste and the brand of tomatoes you use.